rwgen1/rwgen/docs/html/_sources/rainfall-overview.rst.txt

 observed rainfall statistics and their NSRP model counterparts.
 The statistics
 include: mean, variance, skewness, autocorrelation and dry probability.
-Multiple durations can be used (e.g. 1- and 24-hour statistics) and statistics can be weighted differently Need to use an optimisation algorithm to test different possible parameter values to arrive at the “best” ones.
+Multiple durations can be used (e.g. 1- and 24-hour statistics) and statistics can be weighted differently.
+We need to use an optimisation algorithm to test different possible parameter values to arrive at the “best” ones.

 Spatial Model